Skip to content

 Note

-Please do not overtighten the two screws going into the 3D-printed wheel mount, as this may strip the screw hole threads.
-If the screw suddenly becomes loose after it is fully inserted, the threads have likely been stripped.
-If this occurs, please discard the wheel mount and reprint it.
-To mitigate this potential issue, the 3D printing instructions for wheel mount B specify reinforced walls (1.6mm instead of the default 0.8mm)
+Do not overtighten the two screws going into the 3D-printed wheel mount, as this can strip the threads.
+If a screw suddenly becomes loose after fully inserting it, the threads have likely been stripped.
+If this happens, please discard the wheel mount and reprint it.
+To mitigate this potential issue, the 3D printing instructions for wheel mount B include reinforced walls (1.6 mm instead of the default 0.8 mm)

 Note

-Do not tighten the screws too quickly as the force generated can strip the plastic in the screw holes.
+Do not tighten the screws too quickly as the resulting force can strip the plastic threads in the screw holes.

 Note

-Threadlocker should not be applied to the two screws, as they thread into a plastic part.
+Threadlocker should not be applied to the two screws because they thread into plastic.

 Note

-After installation, the wheel mount should sit completely flush against the base pulley.
-If there is a visible gap like in the photo below, please discard the part (since the tapped screw holes are misaligned) and print a new one.
+After installation, wheel mount B should sit completely flush against the base pulley.
+If there is a visible gap like in the photo below, please discard the part (since the tapped holes are misaligned) and print a new one.

 This issue may also result from an inaccurate print.
-Double-check that bed leveling was recently performed, or consider using a higher-quality 3D printer.
+Double-check that bed leveling was performed recently, or consider using a higher-quality 3D printer.

 Note

 It is very important that there is no gap between the wheel mount and the base pulley.
-This video demonstrates how such a gap can cause the gears on top to become too close together:
+This video demonstrates how such a gap can cause the gears on top to mesh too tightly:

 When the gears are too close, they will produce loud grinding sounds.
-This video provides an auditory comparison between gears with normal spacing and gears that are improperly spaced:
+This video provides an auditory comparison between normally spaced gears and gears that are improperly spaced:

-With proper gear meshing, the gears should spin freely as shown in this video:
+With correct spacing, the gears should spin freely, as shown in this video:

 Note